Does acupuncture hurt?

 What should I wear?

-It is best to wear loose-fitting attire with easy access to the forearms (below the elbow) and legs (below the knee).
+It is best to wear loose-fitting clothing with easy access to the forearms (below the elbow) and legs (below the knee).
 For private treatments, it is possible that you will have to remove some clothing.

 Is there anything I can do before/during/after my acupuncture treatment to maximize its effectiveness?